Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 (Department, Type, Support Level, etc.) and even change them if required.

+**Implementation Behavior:**

+- Workflow created here will work specifically for Requests created using a :doc:`Service Item<create-service-item>` having the On-Boarding Template.

+- The Workflow created here works parallel with the generic :ref:`WorKflow <ad-workflow>` in Admin.
+Both the Workflows might get initiated together and perform their own actions after checking their conditions.

+- The Template Workflow is initiated when a Request is created from a Service Item.

 .. note:: Related Topic: Learn how to create a :ref:`Custom Workflow <understanding workflow>`.

-- We click on the **Workflow** tab.
+We click on the **Workflow** tab.
 Here we see all Workflows specific for that Template, if any.
 We click on **Create a Workflow** button to add a new workflow.

-- In the new page, we define a name, add parameters and select actions.
+In the new page, we define a name, add parameters and select actions.

     .. _scf-13:
     .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-13.png
         :align: center
         :alt: figure 13

-  a.
-The workflow wil work on Requests satisfying the parameters, which are Department equals to Marketing and Location
+The workflow wil work on Requests satisfying the parameters, which are Department equals to Marketing and Location equals Ahmedabad.
-     equals Ahmedabad.

     .. _scf-14:
     .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-14.png
         :align: center
         :alt: figure 14

-  b.
 Following actions are taken when a Request satisfies the parameters:

-     i.
-Request is assigned to a Technician.
+- Request is assigned to a Technician.

-     ii.
-Priority is set to High.
+- Priority is set to High.

-     iii.
-An Email is sent to the Requestor.
+- An Email is sent to the Requestor.

     .. _scf-15:
     .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/service-catalog/SC-15.png